 Why Focus on Hot Prospects?

 The Pareto principle applies particularly to sales prospecting: 20% of your prospects generate 80% of your revenue.
-Hot prospects precisely constitute this 20% with high potential.
+Hot prospects precisely constitute this high-potential 20%.

 Optimized Sales Time ROI: A salesperson spends an average of 6.5 hours per week prospecting cold contacts with a conversion rate of 2-5%.
 By focusing this time on hot prospects (40-60% conversion rate), the same effort generates 10 to 15 times more results.